mikemag/MonkeyCAM/README.md

 MonkeyCAM currently depends on the following packages:

-* Up thru 953fe71b, GCC 4.8.1.
-See http://gcc.gnu.org/ or install via something like Ports.
-I'll ressurect the GCC build once I start deploying on AWS.
-* Currently, builds on MacOS X Mavericks with the system compiler.
+* Currently, builds on Mac OSX 10.9.4 Mavericks with the system compiler.
-* CMake 2.8.
+* CMake 3.0.0.
 See http://www.cmake.org/ or install via something like Ports.
-* Boost 1.54.0.
+* Boost 1.55.0.
 See http://www.boost.org/ or install via something like Ports.
 * Clipper 5.1.6.
 See
   http://sourceforge.net/projects/polyclipping/.
 The CMake files assume this is installed in a sibling directory with the top-level MonkeyCAM directory, named clipper_ver5.1.6.
+* Up thru 953fe71b, GCC 4.8.1.
+See http://gcc.gnu.org/ or install via
+  something like Ports.
+I'll ressurect the GCC build once I start deploying on AWS.

 ## Contributing